OpenDataology/website/content/en/docs/external-add-ons/kserve/webapp.md

 ### Namespace selection

-Both in _standalone_ and in _kubeflow_ setups the user needs to be able to select a Namespace in order to interact with the InferenceServices in it.
+Both in _standalone_ and in _OpenDataology_ setups the user needs to be able to select a Namespace in order to interact with the InferenceServices in it.

 In _standalone_ mode the web app will show a dropdown that will show all the